zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Conrad says, “Give her a little power and it goes t o her head.”
 The expression “to go to one’s head” means something makes one feel ve ry proud, very important, and usually superior to other people.
 In other word s, you think you are better than other people because you were given this power , and suddenly you start to use this power – you start to think that you are mo re important than you really are.
 Conrad then says, “Every decision would be top -down.”
 The term “top-down” refers to a system of decision making in an organiz ation where everything is decided by the people at the top of the organizatio n – that is, the leaders.

 Now of course, generally speaking, the leaders of a ny organization or company are the ones who make the big decisions, but if you  describe a company or an organization as having a very top-down management s tyle, you mean that almost everything gets decided by the leaders.
 The people who work at the company don’t have very much power.
-They don’t have a lot o f influence on the decisions that are made.
+They don’t have a lot of influence on the decisions that are made.
 The opposite of “top-down” would be “bottom-up.”
 “Bottom-up” would be where people who are at the bottom of the company – the lowest employees, if you will – have some power and some i nfluence on decisions that are made.

 Bianca says, “You might be right, but I think Quent in would be worse.
 He would be so laissez-faire that it would be like not havin g a manager at all.”
 The term “laissez-faire” (laissez-faire) means hands-off – s omeone who lets things go and doesn’t interfere, someone who doesn’t try to contr ol or direct the situation.
 The term is often used in the world of economics to tal k about an economic policy where the government doesn’t interfere with busines s or only interferes very minimally, not very much at all.